 We created a Ripples blog, newspaper column, and Facebook page to share what we do and hope it helps someone make a difference in whatever way they find meaningful.
 This website is hosted with solar panels through AISO.
 We try to provide free informational resources (books, tours, links, and more) to those who want to make a difference for both people and planet across a variety of good causes.

 I'm a writer, artist and naturalist, and I love my work!
 I hand-draw designs for Ripples Greeting Cards as a fundraiser to offset costs of our conservation projects, and I also write non-fiction (topics include history, ecology, and sustainable living).
-My favorite hobby is watching wildlife, and I'm frequently out in the woods or walking country roads connecting with nature or participating in citizen science projects like NestWatch and FrogWatch.
-I love reading books, and cuddling up with my husband Ryan, who has been my amazing life partner for over 15 years!
+My favorite hobby is watching wildlife, and I'm frequently out in the woods or walking country roads connecting with nature or participating in citizen science projects like NestWatch.
+I love reading books, and cuddling with my husband Ryan, who has been my amazing life partner for over 16 years!
 We also enjoy traveling when we get the chance, and are lifelong learners.

 I enjoy video games, learning about all aspects of web, network, and server technology, creating and thrilling in music (guitar's my jam), and long walks exploring areas near and far, especially if they are elevated.
-I split my time between managing this site; pondering the power, and ways to improve the process, of cooperation while being the Network Administrator at Ozark Natural Foods; chatting, walking, or snuggling with my lovely partner; and challenging myself to embrace the beauty and serenity in every moment, especially the challenging ones.
+I split my time between managing this website; relishing the off-grid & tiny-house journey; contributing in my small way to the security and network efficacy at the University of Arkansas; chatting, walking, or snuggling with my lovely partner; and challenging myself to embrace the beauty and serenity in every moment, especially the challenging ones.

 We're grateful to those who have helped us along the way: